Daniel Noboa, political neophyte and heir to fortune, wins presidency in violence-wracked Ecuador

 He said his goal is “to return peace to the country, to give education to the youth again, to be able to provide employment to the many people who are looking for it.”
 To that end, Noboa said, he will immediately begin to work to “rebuild a country that has been seriously hit by violence, corruption and hatred.”

-Noboa opened an event organizing company when he was 18 and then joined his father’s Noboa Corp., where he held management positions in the shipping, logistics and commercial areas.
+Noboa, when he was 18, opened a business to organize events and then joined his father’s Noboa Corp., where he held management positions in the shipping, logistics and commercial areas.
 His political career began in 2021, when he got a seat in the National Assembly and chaired its Economic Development Commission.

 His father, Álvaro Noboa, is the richest man in Ecuador thanks to a conglomerate that started in the growing and shipping of bananas — Ecuador’s main crop — and now includes more than 128 companies in dozens of countries.
 The elder Noboa unsuccessfully ran for president five times.